SamBell2/SamBell2.github.io/src/electronics/cpu.md

 ## How I'm Building It
 I am making it module by module, first breadboarding it to test it and make sure it works, then soldering it down to a [solderable breadboard](https://www.amazon.co.uk/Prototype-Solderable-Breadboard-Electronics-Gold-Plated-2-Matte-Black/dp/B082KY5Y5Z?th=1).
 So far, I have fully tested the clock module and have mostly soldered it down.
 I have also tested most of the ALU but had to stop because I ran out of wires!
 I am soldering the components to the top of the board so you can see them easily and the wires to the bottom of the board, just because I think it looks neater.
 ## Challenges
-I am learning a lot about the internal mechanisms of how computers actually work at the lowest level, as well as soldering skills, PCB design, and electronic principles such as why pull-up/down resistors are actually neccesary.
+I am learning a lot about the internal mechanisms of how computers actually work at the most detailed level, as well as soldering skills, PCB design, and electronic principles such as why pull-up/down resistors are actually necessary.